JannaShen/jr-git-intro/second.md

-This is the second readme file
+This is my reversed second readme file.